 Avail the fastest solution Kernel for MySQL Database recovery to fix SQL Syntax Error 1064.
 This software can quickly resolve problems related to MySQL Database.

 When any MySQL error occurs, it indicates the problem along with a description and the way to fix it.
 Hence, for different syntax errors, it shows different fix solutions.
 Some of them are mentioned here, follow them according to the syntax error that is troubling you:

 The foremost reason due to which 1064 error occurs when you type incorrect spelling of a command or typos.

 Example: UDPATE table emp set id = 0;

 To fix the spelling errors mistyped commands and typos you must recheck before executing them.
 In case, you are unable to recall the correct syntax; we advise you to refer MySQL Manual and search for the syntax for the version you’re using.
 The error will get resolved if you replace all the typos and mistyped commands with the correct syntax.

-You can also try IDEs and MySQL tools that help you with MySQL syntax errors by highlighting or pop up alerts when you execute the query.
-If the IDE that you installed is lacking the feature of detecting syntax error, look for a plugin that is designed for this purpose to debug the issue.
+You can also try IDEs and MySQL tools that help you with MySQL syntax errors by highlighting or pop-up alerts when you execute the query.
+If the IDE that you installed is lacking the feature of detecting syntax errors, look for a plugin that is designed for this purpose to debug the issue.

 For example, Create Table alter (name, id);